 In addition to soil and water misconceptions, there’s a lot of wrong-thinking on the subject of light for orchids.
 Even though they naturally live in forests and jungles, they are not under-story plants.

-They grow on trees, not underneath them.
+They grow on trees (Brassavola Nodosa is a good example), not underneath them.
 Often they grow very high up to catch a lot of sunlight.
 Infrequently flowering plants need the most light.

 You will know that your orchid is getting enough sun if its leaves are a medium-to-light green with yellow undertones.
 The leaves should be stiff and upright.
 You can keep an orchid in the shade, and it will have dark green, lustrous leaves, but it will seldom (or never) bloom.

 To get the most blossoms, orchids need a minimum of six hours of bright, indirect light daily.
 More is better.